emmahokken/computer-vision-2/assignment_1/README.txt

+This is assignment 1 for Computer Vision 2.
+We have chosen to implement this assignment in python 3.7, so this is a requirement.

 How to run the code:

-First, run pip3 install -r requirements.txt to install necessary dependencies.
+First, run pip install -r requirements.txt to install necessary dependencies.

 Them, run the program by running python main.py.
 Default parameters are set for running the ICP algorithm, without merging.
-Full list of parameters can be found below
+Full list of parameters can be found below.

 -h, --help	-->   	show this help message and exit --merge        	-->	whether to merge the pcds